atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

 }
 ```

+!!!
+Note
-Remember that this is a forked repo.
-Raise a pull request to target the main branch on this repo, not on `atomist/nodetest`.
+    This is a forked repo!
+Raise a pull request against the main branch of your repo, _not_ against `atomist/nodetest`.
+    If you're using the GitHub UI to raise the pull request, you'll have to select the non-default option.

-After pushing to the new `vulnerable` branch, raise a pull request.
+After pushing to the new `vulnerable` branch, raise the pull request.

 The action workflow in this repository is configured to build and push branches too.